alpinebuster/as-docs/content/api/textures.md

 Returns: [Texture](textures#texture) or [TextureLayer](texture_layers#texturelayer)

 ### syncToOtherProject()
-When editing the same texture in different tabs (via Edit In Blockbench option), sync changes that were made to the texture to other projects
+When editing the same texture in different tabs (via Edit In AS option), sync changes that were made to the texture to other projects

 Returns: [Texture](textures#texture)